telefonicaid/fiware-orion/doc/manuals/orion-api.md

 An attribute is represented by a JSON object with the following syntax:

 * The attribute value is specified by the `value` property, whose value may be any JSON datatype.
-  Some attribute value updates has special semantics in order to modify the content in the attribute value based on the current value and an operator (see [Update operators for attribute values](#update-operators-for-attribute-values) section).
+  However, some attribute value updates has special semantics in order to modify the content in the attribute value based on the current value and an operator (see [Update operators for attribute values](#update-operators-for-attribute-values) section).